alxblzd/alxblzd.github.io/_posts/2026-06-09-proj-one-card-ai-inference-lab-used-mining-gpu.md

 nvidia-smi
 ```

 Nouveau getting involved is also something to watch for.
-If Nouveau grabs the card first, the NVIDIA driver will usually fail or behave in a confusing way
+If Nouveau grabs the card first, the NVIDIA driver will usually fail or behave in a confusing way.

-I had to blacklist the nouveau driver and switch to a dedicated patch for these cars just below.
+I had to blacklist the nouveau driver and switch to a dedicated patch for these cards just below.

 ### 4. Driver patching